jsbryaniv/jsbryaniv.github.io/_posts/2023-11-15-dirichlet-for-clinical-outcome-prediction.md

 comments: true
 ---

+This article is a companion to the [GitHub project](https://github.com/jsbryaniv/DirichletClustering) of the same name.
+The project contains all the code necessary to run the model described in this article.
+The code is written in Python and is designed to be easy to read and understand.
+If you have any questions, please leave a comment below or message me directly.

 ## Introduction

 Clustering is an effective way of making predictions.
 It works by grouping data points together based on their features.
 Conversely, if we know the cluster a data point belongs to, we can make predictions about it.
 In medicine, this can be particularly helpful for clinical outcome predictions since, by knowing the cluster a patient belongs to, we can make informed predictions about their diagnosis.